rrwick/Badread/README.md

     | gzip > reads.fastq.gz
 ```

 Alternatively, you can use Badread's built-in models to imitate older PacBio reads.
-This command also adjusts the identity and length distributions to be a bit more PacBio-like:
+This command also adjusts the identity and length distributions to be a bit more PacBio2016-like:
 ```
 badread simulate --reference ref.fasta --quantity 50x \
     --error_model pacbio2016 --qscore_model pacbio2016 --identity 85,95,3 --length 7500,7500 \